Tourism in the United Arab Emirates: Abu Dhabi

 Abu Dhabi is the capital of the United Arab Emirates, and is the second most popular tourist destination in the country, under the management of Abu Dhabi Tourism Authority.
 This is also the center of Formula One race in the country, the Yas Marina Circuit.
 Nonetheless, the city is also famous for its landscapes, given its proximity to the Persian Gulf.
 There are over ten beaches functioning in the city serving for tourist purpose.
 The city is popular for its nightlife, more so than the more populous Dubai as it has lesser restriction and regular laws.
+Abu Dhabi will become the home of Disneyland Abu Dhabi, the first Disney theme park in the Middle East.

 Dubai

 Dubai is the most visited city in the United Arab Emirates, the most expensive city in the GCC and one of the most expensive cities in the world.
 It is also the home of the two tallest towers in the world, the Burj Al Arab and Burj Khalifa, the latter occupies the top position.
 Nightlife in the city is also widely promoted.
 The city is often seen as a symbol of rapid tourist success in the nation.
 Its richness encompassed by the rapid development and the mix with the local Arab culture made it a popular destination for tourists to travel.
 However, lack of general tourism development remains an obstacle which the Emirati authorities have sought to tackle.